uhop/nano-bench/README.md

 Both [deno](https://deno.land/) and [bun](https://bun.sh/) are supported.

-If you want to run the benchmark in Deno, Bun, etc. you can specify `self` as the `file` argument.
+If you want to run the benchmark in Deno, Bun, etc. you can specify `self` as the `file` argument or the `--self` option.
 In this case the utility will print out its file name to `stdout` and exit.
 It allows running the utility with alternative JavaScript interpreters.